Third Offense DWI Lawyers in Paterson, NJ

-Driver’s License Suspension for Third Offense DWI Convictions in East Orange, NJ
+Driver’s License Suspension for Third Offense DWI Convictions in NJ

 Although serving 180 days in jail is certainly no picnic, the most damaging consequence of a third offense DWI conviction in New Jersey is typically the license suspension for 10 years.
 Imagine having to find alternative means of transportation for the next 10 years of your life!
 Driving to and from work, picking up your kids from school, going grocery shopping, and every other activity requiring transportation will be difficult if not impossible.

 Making matters worse is the fact that if you are caught driving on a New Jersey road while your driver’s license is suspended due to a DWI, you can be charged with a felony.
 As set forth by N.J.S.A.
 2C:40-26, a person who operating a motor vehicle during a period of license suspension for a DWI can be charged with a fourth degree crime.
 A conviction for this felony-level offense could land the offender behind bars for up to 18 months.

-Free Consultation with Hoboken NJ DWI Defense Attorneys
+Free Consultation with Clifton, NJ DWI Defense Attorneys

 Do not take any chances when it comes to your driving privileges in New Jersey.
 If you have been charged with a third offense DWI in Hoboken, East Orange, Edison, or anywhere else in NJ, it is imperative that you speak with a knowledgeable DWI defense attorney as soon as possible.